kaby76/AntlrVSIX/VsCode/README.md

 stream, file contents, and file location.
 Basically, it includes everything that one would need for a command to manipulate a parse tree.
-The purpose of the JSON file is so that each command can now be implemented ìout-of-processî, meaning that Trash can now be replaced by Bash and each command implemented as an independent program in any language of choice.
+The purpose of the JSON file is so that each command can now be implemented ‚Äúout-of-process‚Äù, meaning that Trash can now be replaced by Bash and each command implemented as an independent program in any language of choice.
 Nobody wants yet another monolithic program to implement programming language tools.
 This release works towards an open system.
 With this release, all the commands and Trash still are implemented in one program, but it will be switched over in a month or two.

-Iíve also included a few new goodies:
+I‚Äôve also included a few new goodies:

 * Added a grammar diff program.
 * Added an ISO 14977 parser.
 * Added AGL (Automatic Graph Layout), XML, JSON output.
 * Added Cat, Echo, Wc, Strip commands.
-* Adding BNFCís LBNF and other associated grammars.
+* Adding BNFC‚Äôs LBNF and other associated grammars.
 NB: This work is not yet complete, and only works for the simplest of grammars.
 * For ISO 14977, it was something that I decided to implement a while ago.
-But I didnít know what I was getting into, and really should have read what D. Wheeler wrote about the spec.
+But I didn‚Äôt know what I was getting into, and really should have read what D. Wheeler wrote about the spec.
 While it is now almost done, I learned along the way that the spec has several problems.
-One error is that the symbol meta identifier cannot contain spaces (meta identifier = letter, (letter | decimal digit);), yet throughout the specñand meta identifier itselfñmeta identifier should allow spaces!
+One error is that the symbol meta identifier cannot contain spaces (meta identifier = letter, (letter | decimal digit);), yet throughout the spec‚Äìand meta identifier itself‚Äìmeta identifier should allow spaces!
 And, as Wheeler pointed out, there are many other problems.
-Yes, grammars in Iso 14977 are very verboseÖîa sea of commasî.
+Yes, grammars in Iso 14977 are very verbose‚Ä¶‚Äùa sea of commas‚Äù.
 But, it does have some interesting features, and so worth adding a parser for it.

-The ìdiffî program I implemented with this release is interesting.
+The ‚Äúdiff‚Äù program I implemented with this release is interesting.
 I used the Zhang-Shasha tree-edit distance algorithm, extending it to record the actual tree edits that correspond to the minimum tree-edit distance.
 This algorithm is, unfortunately, for an ordered tree, so it